MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

 	};
 	```

-	2. Register the app by using the following command:
+	2. Register the app again by using the following command:

      ```mfpdev app register
      ```